 - It may also lead to a reduction in endotoxins which are considered to be a big part of ill health.

-On the whole, the foods included in the Bean Protocol are health-promoting and removing different foods/activities/substances that are inflammatory, nutrient poor or stress-promoting is always a good thing.
+On the whole, as per the Bean Protocol review outlined above, the foods included in the Bean Protocol are health-promoting and removing different foods/activities/substances that are inflammatory, nutrient poor or stress-promoting is always a good thing.
 And clearly, many people have experienced frankly amazing results with a wide variety of conditions – although they do seem to be in the honeymoon phase.
 As with any health decision, every individual needs to carefully weigh up the pro’s and con’s in relation to their personal situation.
 It certainly looks like a somewhat low risk, beneficial diet to experiment with for a few months, after which point the individual can decide what parts they want to stick with and what can be relaxed.
 I’m not convinced that the beans need to be eaten quite so often each day to get results.
 To be a truly sustainable diet, it needs to be less restrictive.

 These are the articles and podcasts I read or listened to in order to write this review.
 I also spoke with someone who had coaching by a Bean Protocol coach.